-This is an extremely beneficial advantage that growers can have when working with our team of expert agronomists, notably for the years of records, as we have sampled and prescribed fertilizer on many farms throughout the years.
-Having a high-quality soil test and fertility program with good fertilizer records can pay back some big dividends, not only yields but even with Uncle Sam.
+This is a highly beneficial advantage that growers can have when working with our team of expert agronomists, notably for the years of records, as we have sampled and prescribed fertilizer on many farms throughout the years.
+Having a high-quality soil test and fertility program with good fertilizer records can pay back some big dividends, not only in yields but even with Uncle Sam.

 What Can Be Claimed On Taxes?